sarkioja/amazing-movies-database/README.md

 # 🎬 The Amazing Movies Database
-This project is a simple interface to tmdb.org API, consuming a large movie database, and allowing the user search for any movie, save his favorites or add them to a watchlist.
+This project is a simple interface to tmdb.org API, consuming a large movie database, and allowing users to search for any movie, save their favorites and create a watchlist.

 ### [Demo](https://amazing-movies-database.vercel.app)